CSCfi/csc-user-guide/docs/cloud/rahti2/usage/cli.md

 `docker login -p $(oc whoami -t ) -u unused image-registry.apps.2.rahti.csc.fi`

 !!! info "sudo use"
     Some docker client setups require to run the `docker` client as root using `sudo`.
 In this case the `oc login` command needs to also be run using `sudo`.
-This is because the login information is stored in the user's home directory, only the uer that runs `oc login` is logged in to Rahti.
+This is because the login information is stored in the user's home directory, only the user that runs `oc login` is logged in to Rahti.

     As a general recommendation, it is better to use other "rootless" runtimes like podman, when possible.